 You can take the credit for the elderly or the disabled if you are a qualified individual and if your income is not more than certain limits.
 Figures A and B can be used as guides to see if you qualify.
 Read Figure A first to see if you are a qualified individual.
-If you are, go to Figure B to make sure your income is not too high.
-If your income is too high, you cannot take the credit.
-If it is not too high, you will qualify for the credit and this publication will help you figure the correct amount.
+If you are, go to Figure B to make sure your income is not too high to take the credit.

-You can only claim the credit if you file Form 1040 or Form 1040A.
-You cannot claim the credit if you file Form 1040EZ.
+You can only take the credit if you file Form 1040 or Form 1040A.
+You cannot take the credit if you file Form 1040EZ.
 You figure the credit on Schedule R (Form 1040), Credit for the Elderly or the Disabled, or on Schedule 3 (Form 1040A), Credit for the Elderly or the Disabled for Form 1040A Filers.